AmJustAChillGuy/privacy-policy.github.io/index.md

 ---

-AsTrazu is committed to offering a fun, fast, and safe experience using only the data needed for functionality — with respect for your privacy.
+✅ AsTrazu is dedicated to providing a safe, secure, and fun experience by only collecting the data required to operate its security, moderation, and economy features.

----